tomr-ninja/lipstick/README.md

 ## Testing

-For the sake of leaving the `go.mod` file clean, tests are moved to a separate module (`./test`)
+For the sake of keeping the `go.mod` file clean, tests are moved to a separate module (`./test`)

 ```shell
 cd test
 go test -v # -v for verbose output with logs/stats
 ```

-Tests are run using wav files provided by the user.
+Tests are run using WAV files provided by the user.
 Place your files in `test/testdata` directory; they must be **16 bit mono** uncompressed WAV files.
-The test will produce transcoded (raw -> lipstick OR opus -> raw) wav files in `test/out` directory.
-You can just listen to them to compare the quality of raw, lipstick-encoded and opus-encoded audio.
+The test will produce transcoded (raw -> lipstick OR Opus -> raw) WAV files in `test/out` directory.
+You can just listen to them to compare the quality of raw, lipstick-encoded and Opus-encoded audio.

 You can use services like [this](https://cloudconvert.com/wav-converter) to convert your files to the required format.